What to pack for New Zealand in April (weather + travel tips)

 April in New Zealand is the swan song of summer, with pleasant days and cooler nights.
 This month is usually when fall colours start to show and the temperatures start to drop.

-Is April a good time to visit New Zealand?
+April is a great time to visit New Zealand for outdoor activities

 April is a great time to visit New Zealand, thanks to generally settled weather with plenty of sunshine, and mild temperatures across the country.
 Aside from the Easter holidays, April is also a quieter time to travel than in the summer months.